-The Issuer may, subject to Condition XI a) and b) of the Terms of the Bonds, (without any requirement for the consent or approval of the Bondholders) at any time substitute itself in respect of all rights and obligations arising under or in connection with the Bonds with any Subsidiary of the Guarantor.
-See "RISK FACTORS - Substitution of the Issuer" on page 25.
+The Issuer may, subject to Condition XI of the Terms of the Bonds, (without any requirement for the consent or approval of the Bondholders) at any time substitute itself in respect of all rights and obligations arising under or in connection with the Bonds with any Subsidiary of the Guarantor.
+See "RISK FACTORS - Substitution of the Issuer" on page 26.